AutoTubeApp/autotube.app/content/docs/publish.md

 <img src="/img/docs/card-remote-target.png" alt="Download FFmepg" width="80%" />

-Note that at the right of each field you have a "?" sign, just pass your mouse hover it and you will have contextual help about the field.
+Note that at the right of each field you have a "?" sign, just pass your mouse hover it, and you will have contextual help about the field.

 You must select the **Type** at first.
-It represents the type of the remote target and or the protocol to use to upload files on the remote server.
+It represents the type of the remote target and/or the protocol used to upload files on the remote server.

 Available types are :